PlywoodPallet/admin-dashboard/README.md

 - SVGs can be filled with different color using CSS https://stackoverflow.com/questions/22252472/how-to-change-the-color-of-an-svg-element
 - Importing fonts: use link instead of @import.
 Latter defers loading https://stackoverflow.com/questions/12316501/including-google-fonts-link-or-import
 - gap is the coolest css property, decreases manually messing with padding and margin
-- How to make search bar size dynamic?
 - The more I use CSS, such as flexbox and grid, the more I'm interested in learning responsive design